webix-hub/docs/data/api/refs/env.md

 - api/env_mobile_other.md - a read-only boolean indicating whether a mobile device is used
 - api/env_mouse_other.md - set of mouse-specific properties
 - api/env_pointerevents_other.md - indicates whether CSS pointer-events property is supported in the current browser
-- api/env_strict_other.md - enables strict mode for webix library.
+- api/env_strict_other.md - a read-only boolean flag indicating whether a strict mode is enabled for Webix library
 - api/env_svg_other.md - a read-only boolean indicating whether the current browser supports SVG
 - api/env_svganimation_other.md - a read-only boolean indicating whether the current browser supports SVG CSS animation
 - api/env_touch_other.md - a read-only boolean indicating whether the current browser supports touch-actions